 What good cultural sites are there to visit?

-Is there any other advice that you could give to future students who are going to Hannover?
+Is there any other advice that you could give to students going to Hanover in the future?

 Share your Erasmus Experience in Hannover!